American Citizen Services

-- Stenographic, interpretation and translation services.
+- Stenographic, interpretation and translation services

-- Video services.
+- Video services

-- English-speaking Local Attorneys in the Tokyo area.
+- English-speaking Local Attorneys in Japan

-- Other Resources and Services.
+- Other Resources and Services

 Your use of the deposition room falls under the general security guidelines that govern all visitors to the Embassy.
 Please note:

-- We are unfortunately unable to take phone messages, make calls or send/receive FAXes for you
+- We are unfortunately unable to take phone messages, make calls or send/receive faxes for you.

 - Restrooms and a drinking fountain are available just outside the deposition room.